Microsoft/IntuneDocs.tr-tr/intune/protect/compliance-policy-monitor.md

 - **Uyumluluk ilkesi atanmamış cihazları şu şekilde işaretle** güvenlik ayarı için uyumluluk ilkesi olmayan cihazları belirlemek önemlidir.
 Cihazlar belirlendikten sonra bunlara en az bir uyumluluk ilkesi atayabilirsiniz.

-  Bu güvenlik ayarı, Intune portalında yapılandırılabilir. **Cihazlara** , uyumluluk **ilkeleri** > **Uyumluluk ilkesi ayarları** > .
+  Bu güvenlik ayarı, Intune portalında yapılandırılabilir.
+To to **Devices** > **Compliance policies** > **Compliance policy settings**.
 Daha sonra **Uyumluluk ilkesi atanmamış cihazları şu şekilde işaretle** seçeneğini **Uyumlu** veya **Uyumsuz** olarak ayarlayın.

   Bu [Intune hizmetinde güvenlik geliştirmesi](https://blogs.technet.microsoft.com/intunesupport/2018/02/09/updated-upcoming-security-enhancements-in-the-intune-service/) hakkında daha fazla bilgi edinin.

 - Herhangi bir tür uyumluluk ilkesi atanmış kullanıcılar, cihaz platformu ne olursa olsun raporda yer almaz. Örneğin Android cihazı olan bir kullanıcıya Windows uyumluluk ilkesi atamışsanız cihaz raporda görüntülenmez.
 Ancak Intune, bu Android cihazı uyumsuz olarak değerlendirir.
 Sorunların önüne geçmek adına her bir cihaz platformu için ilke oluşturup bunları tüm kullanıcılara dağıtmanızı öneririz.

-### <a name="per-policy-device-compliance-report"></a>İlkeye göre cihaz uyumluluğu raporu
+### <a name="per-policy-device-compliance"></a>İlkeye göre cihaz uyumluluğu

-**İlke uyumluluk** grafiği, ilkeleri ve kaç cihazın uyumlu ve uyumsuz olduğunu gösterir.
+The **Policy compliance** chart shows you the policies, and how many devices are compliant and noncompliant.

 ![İlke listesi ile ilke için uyumlu ve uyumsuz cihaz sayısını görme](./media/compliance-policy-monitor/idc-8.png)

-## <a name="setting-compliance-report"></a>Ayar uyumluluk raporu

-**Ayar uyumluluğu** grafiği tüm uyumluluk ilkelerinden tüm cihaz uyumluluk ilkesi ayarlarını, ilke ayarlarının uygulandığı platformları ve uyumlu olmayan cihazların sayısını gösterir.
+### <a name="setting-compliance"></a>Ayar uyumluluğu

+The **Setting compliance** chart shows you all device compliance policy settings from all compliance policies, the platforms the policy settings are applied, and the number of noncompliant devices.

 ![Farklı ilkelerdeki ayar listesini görme](./media/compliance-policy-monitor/idc-10.png)

 > [!NOTE]
-> Bir ilke bir cihaza ve aynı cihazdaki bir kullanıcıya atanabilir.
-Bazı senaryolarda, cihaz yeniden başlatıldığında olduğu gibi, Kullanıcı oturum açmadan önce bir cihaz eşitlenebilir.
-Uyumluluk bu kullanıcıyı değerlendirebilir ve cihazı uyumlu değil olarak gösterebilir.
-Bu davranış, sistem hesabını uyumlu olmayan bir kullanıcı olarak da gösterebilir.
+> A policy can be assigned to a device, and a user on that same device.
+In some scenarios, a device may sync before the user signs in, such as when the device reboots.
+Compliance may evaluate this user, and show the device as non compliant.
+This behavior may also show the System Account as a non-compliant user.
 >
-> Bu, çok kullanıcılı Windows 10 cihazlarındaki bilinen bir sorundur.
-Bu davranıştaki herhangi bir değişiklik veya güncelleştirme, [geliştirme](../fundamentals/in-development.md) ve [/veya yenilikler](../fundamentals/whats-new.md)' de içinde duyurulur.
+> This is a known issue with multi-user Windows 10 devices.
+Any changes or updates on this behavior are announced in [in development](../fundamentals/in-development.md) and/or [what's new](../fundamentals/whats-new.md).

+## <a name="view-compliance-reports"></a>View compliance reports

+In addition to using the charts on *Compliance status*, you can view compliance reports from the *Monitor* page of the Admin Center.

+1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).

+2. Select **Devices** > **Monitor**, and then from below **Compliance** select the report you want to view.
+Some of the available compliance reports include:

+   - Cihaz uyumluluğu
+   - Noncompliant devices
+   - Uyumluluk ilkesi olmayan cihazlar
+   - Ayar uyumluluğu
+   - Policy compliance
+   - Windows health attestation report
+   - Tehdit aracısı durumu

+For more information about reports, see [Intune reports](../fundamentals/reports.md)

 ## <a name="view-status-of-device-policies"></a>Cihaz ilkelerinin durumunu görüntüleme